-As you navigate through the batch, the actions and options in the File Batch Settings dialog are performed on each file that is opened.
-This allows you to perform a series of automatic operations just by moving to another batch item, such as automatic analysis, saving and printing reports.
+As you navigate through the batch, the actions in the File Batch Settings are performed on each file analyzed.
+This allows you to perform a series of operations just by moving to another batch item, such as automatic analysis, saving and printing reports.
 The function of each button is described below.

-0 Edit the properties of the batch.
+Show or hide the batch panel

-☆ Display the Choose Batch dialog to select a batch item to open.
+Select from a list of batch items.

-IK.
 Go to the first file in the batch.

-4 Go to the previous file in the batch.
+Go to the previous file in the batch.

-C 11 Redo the current file in the batch.
+Redo the current file in the batch.

 Go to the next file in the batch.

-ii Go to the last file in the batch.
+Go to the last file in the batch.

-≫ Auto-advance through the batch.
+Auto-advance through the batch.

 Stop the auto-advance process.

-Choose Batch Dialog
+Choose Batch

-This dialog is displayed when the Choose button on the File Batch or Report Batch toolbar is clicked.
+This menu is displayed when the Choose button on the File Batch or Report Batch toolbar is clicked.
 It allows you to choose a batch item to open.

-The listbox displays all items in the batch.
-To select an item, click on it in the list and click OK.
+The menu lists all items in the batch.
+To select an item, click on it in the list.
 The item will be opened.